IPNetworkingLab/draft-tcp-ao-tls/draft-bonaventure-tcp-ao-tls.md

  - The default key derivation function is KDF_HMAC_SHA1.
  - The default message authentication code is HMAC-SHA-1-96.

-## Derivation of the TCP AO MKT after the secure handshake
+## Derivation of the secure TCP AO MKT

 The Master key for the MKT to protect the TCP packets after the transmission of the Finished messages shall be derived from TLS Master secret using: